-Really.
-That’s the golden piece of advice I give to pharma marketers.
+The golden piece of advice I give to any successful pharma digital marketing strategy.
 Don’t go for clicks.
 Go for the words that click.

 It’s all about articulating your brand’s vision through the right choice of words.
 And, when I say words, I do not mean just any words.
-I mean– words that people look up on search engines when they need a piece of information, otherwise known in popular terminology as Keywords.
+I mean– words that people look up on search engines when they need information.
+Also known in popular terminology as Keywords.

-In this post, I’ll give you some insights on how to pick the right keywords for your brand, and how to use them in your content to connect with your target audience and optimize conversions.
+In this post, I’ll give you some insights on how to pick the right keywords for your brand.
+As well as on how to use them in your content to connect with your target audience.
+Further optimizing conversions.

 Keywords are the heart and soul of your content.

 They’re the sole connecting link between you and your target audience.
-Think of it as like this.
-In real world, if you wish to connect with a health-care professional, you could just look up their contact information, and book an appointment.
+Think of it like this.
+In the real world, if you wish to connect with a healthcare professional, you could just look up their contact information, and book an appointment.

 Those missing magical links are called keywords.